 Several key results emerge from these simulations.
 First, segregation variance is not affected by the angle of divergence when there is no standing variation (n = 0 in Fig. 2; light green line and points in Fig. 3A).
 This occurs because all new mutations are unique and arise at different loci in our simulations.
 Second, when there is standing variation, segregation variance increases faster-than-linearly with the angle of divergence (compare dark green and black lines in Fig. 3A).
 This result is partially caused by the specific geometric properties of angles: a given change in ϴ causes a larger change in the Euclidean distance between optima, δ, when ϴ is smaller (Fig. S3A; see also Fig. S3B for same data as in Fig. 3A plotted with δ on x-axis).

-The geometric properties of adaptation also contribute to the rapid decrease in parallelism as the angle of divergence increases.
+The geometric properties of adaptation also contribute to the rapid decrease in genetic parallelism as the angle of divergence increases.
 During adaptation, a given mutation is only expected to fix in two allopatric populations if it is beneficial in both (ignoring drift).
 For a given population, beneficial mutations lie within a hypersphere (circle when m = 2) centered at the optimum with the adapting population a point on the surface (Fisher 1930; see cartoon inset of Fig. 3B).
 Considering two populations, a given mutation is mutually beneficial if it lies in the intersecting volume of the two hyperspheres (pink region in Fig. 3B inset).
-The expected degree of non-parallelism is therefore captured by the fraction of mutations that are beneficial in one population but deleterious in the other (e.g., for ‘red’ population in Fig 3B inset: area of the red region divided by the area of the pink and red regions combined).
+The expected degree of non-parallelism is therefore captured by the fraction of beneficial mutations in one population that are deleterious in the other (e.g., for ‘red’ population in Fig 3B inset: area of the red region divided by the area of the pink and red regions combined).
 That is, the alleles favoured by selection in only one of two populations are those in the non-overlapping regions of the hyperspheres.
-Analytically (see Appendix), we find that this ‘fraction of non-overlap’ is zero when ϴ = 0°, one when ϴ = 180°, and increases faster-than-linearly with ϴ (Fig. 3B; see also Fig. S3A for the relationship between ϴ, δ, and the fraction of non-overlap).
-This fraction of non-overlapping mutations increases even more rapidly with ϴ in higher dimensions (compare solid line to dashed in Fig. 3B).
-Because the fraction of non-overlap is independent of distance to an optimum, this pattern is expected to remain constant over the course of an adaptive ‘walk’ (sensu Orr [1998]).
-We
+Analytically (see Appendix), we show that this ‘fraction of non-overlap’ is zero when ϴ = 0°, one when ϴ = 180°, and increases faster-than-linearly with ϴ (Fig. 3B; see also Fig. S3A for the relationship between ϴ, δ, and the fraction of non-overlap).
+This fraction of non-overlap increases even more rapidly with ϴ in higher dimensions (compare solid line to dashed in Fig. 3B).
+Because the fraction of non-overlap is independent of distance to an optimum (see Appendix), this pattern is expected to remain constant over the course of an adaptive ‘walk’ (sensu Orr [1998]).

 In addition, the average probability of fixation for mutations that lie within the region of overlap decreases with the angle of divergence.
 This is intuitive: when ϴ = 0°, the region of overlap contains mutations that are highly beneficial in both populations (e.g., their shared optima).
-As ϴ increases, the mutations remaining in the region of overlap are less beneficial.
-Therefore the mean selective coefficient of shared initially beneficial mutations decreases with ϴ (quantifying this decrease is beyond the scope of this article).
+As ϴ increases, the mutations remaining in the region of overlap have deleterious pleiotropic consequences and are thus less beneficial.
+Therefore the mean selective coefficient of shared beneficial mutations decreases with ϴ (quantifying this decrease is beyond the scope of this article, as is weighting the fraction of non-overlap by the probability such a mutation exists in the standing variation).